Eric Berne: Career (1938–1970)

+Berne resumed his psychoanalytic training that he had begun in New York City, prior to the War, at the San Francisco Psychoanalytic Society and Institute.
+During 1947–1949 Berne studied under Erik Erikson.
 He took an appointment in 1950 as Assistant Psychiatrist at Mt.
 Zion Hospital, San Francisco, and simultaneously began serving as a Consultant to the Surgeon General of the US Army.
 In 1951, he accepted a position of Adjunct and Attending Psychiatrist at the Veterans Administration and Mental Hygiene Clinic, San Francisco.

 The years from 1964 to 1970 were restless ones for Berne.
 His personal life became chaotic and he concentrated on his writing.

 Transactional analysis

 Berne created the theory of transactional analysis as a way to explain human behavior.
 Berne's theory was based on the ideas of Freud but his were distinctly different.
 Freudian psychotherapists focused on patient's personalities.
 Berne believed that insight could be better discovered by analyzing patients’ social transactions.
 Berne mapped interpersonal relationships to three ego-states of the individuals involved: the Parent, Adult, and Child state.
 He then investigated communications between individuals based on the current state of each.
 He called these interpersonal interactions transactions and used the label games to refer to certain patterns of transactions which popped up repeatedly in everyday life.

 The origins of transactional analysis can be traced to the first five of Berne's six articles on intuition, which he began writing in 1949.
 Even at this early juncture and while still working to become a psychoanalyst, his writings challenged Freudian concepts of the unconscious.

 In 1956, after 15 years of psychoanalytic training, Berne was refused admission to the San Francisco Psychoanalytic Institute as a fully-fledged psychoanalyst.
 He interpreted the request for several more years of training as a rejection and decided to walk away from psychoanalysis.

 Before the end of the year, he had written two seminal papers, both published in 1957.